e10v/tea-tasting/docs/custom-metrics.md

 #> [4000 rows x 6 columns]
 ```

-This guide uses Pandas as a data backend.
-But it's valid for other backends as well.
+This guide uses Pandas as the data backend, but it's valid for other backends as well.
 See the [guide on data backends](data-backends.md) for more details.

 ## Metrics based on aggregated statistics

 Let's define a metric that performs a proportion test, [G-test](https://en.wikipedia.org/wiki/G-test) or [Pearson's chi-squared test](https://en.wikipedia.org/wiki/Pearson%27s_chi-squared_test), on a binary column (with values `0` or `1`).

-First step is defining a result class.
+The first step is defining a result class.
 It should be a named tuple or a dictionary.

 ```python
 class ProportionResult(NamedTuple):